pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

  2   oldbalanceDest   68.524775
- Now as per VIF Interpretation the dropped column will be  newbalanceOrig,newbalanceDest Again finding the VIF for the remaining columns to check the multicollinearity
+ Now as per VIF Interpretation the dropped column will be  newbalanceOrig,newbalanceDest Again finding the VIF for the remaining columns to check the multicollinearity Here the VIF is less than 5, and hence mod_num_col is the new feature to analyze the model

+9).
+Splitting data for the training and testing of the different model Now the new data frame, feature for Splittng and training model Here is the count of target column value count where 0 is not fraud, 1 is fraud Model Training: as observed isFraud column there is a class imbalance which means Fraud transactions were much lower than non-fraudulent ones

+ Firstly will use simple train_test_split (without handling class imbalance) secondly will use train_test_split (with handling class imbalance , stratify = y )

+10).
+Model Building using Logistic Regression model from sklearn linear_model and model evaluation metrics accuracy_score, classification_report, confusion_matrix

+Key insight after the Logistic Regression model with training through train_test_split: